dimitrinicolas/lepto/README.md

   }
 ]
 ```
-So the first order of appearance is preserved, but the settings are overridden by the last ones.
+So the first order of appearance is preserved, but the settings are overridden
+by the last ones.

-If you want to use a plugin more than one time, you can add `#` at the end of its name, so it's creating like a "new plugin", eg: `"lepto-resize#retina"`.
+If you want to use a plugin more than one time, you can add `#` at the end of
+its name, so it's creating like a "new plugin", eg: `"lepto-resize#retina"`.

 You can disable a plugin by setting its `disabled` option to `true`.

 ### Built-in plugins

 Lepto carries some built-in plugins, their name is prefixed by `"lepto."`.
-Theses plugins doesn't create more files than they receives.
-Their only goal is to optimize files size, they can't ouput a larger file.
+These plugins don't create more files than they receive.
+Their only goal is to
+optimize files size, they can't output a larger file.

 #### "lepto.jpeg"

-It use [`sharp`](https://www.npmjs.com/package/sharp).
+It uses [`sharp`][sharp].
 Default config:
 ```js
 {
   "name": "lepto.jpeg",